 older men had a look of concern on their faces.
 Many elder men had long and

-thin grey beards and looked almost sad but their eyes held a stare of defiance.
+thin gray beards and looked almost sad, but their eyes held a stare of defiance.

 traditional designs and a complete top with a scarf.
 They held umbrellas for